postcss/postcss/README.md

 [Rework] was a first CSS postprocessors framework.
 PostCSS is very similar to it.

-But Rework has no high level API and rewrite CSS code style and indentations.
+But Rework has no high level API and rewrite your CSS code style and indentations.
 So it can’t be used in text editor plugins.

-Unlike it PostCSS preserves all spaces and code formatting If you don't change rule, output will be byte-to-byte equal.
+Unlike it PostCSS preserves all spaces and code formatting.
+If you don't change rule, output will be byte-to-byte equal.

 [Rework]: https://github.com/visionmedia/rework